ProvenRun/optee_docs/building/devices/versal_net.rst

 The Versal Net OP-TEE port includes an FPGA loader pseudo-TA that can be used to load bitsreams into the PL:

 .. code-block:: c
+	:caption: Sample code to load a bitsream from Linux

 	#define PTA_VERSAL_FPGA_UUID { 0xa6b493c0, 0xe100, 0x4a13, \
 		{ 0x9b, 0x00, 0xbc, 0xe4, 0x2d, 0x53, 0xce, 0xd8 } }